Observational Signatures of Gamma Rays from Bright Blazars and Wakefield Theory: Synchrotron to Inverse Compton Acceleration

 There is one basic conclusion regarding the relation of the observed photon spectrum in gamma rays or radio frequencies: the observed energy spectrum could reflect the originating spectrum well above the synchrotron peak where $I_\nu \propto \nu^{-(p-1)/2}$, but that is not necessarily achieved in the given observational window, which could lie below the synchrotron peak, near it, or above it, but still in its spectrally curved region.

 For an example blazar temporal sequence, we adopt the SED spectral model first quantified in \citet{inoue:2008pk}.
 However, any smoothly curved spectrum is likely sufficient, and we make no effort to fit a model.
-We show for first time that, for the case of low-synchrotron peak blazars we observe, the temporal variation of flux is consistent with a given blazar shifting in flux and bolometric luminosity along such a temporal blazar sequence.
-Our results and others of observed gamma-ray spectra appear to be near the intensity peak (overturn) of the inverse Compton emission, where $a=2$, and so are not likely reflective of the source electron spectra.
-Higher energy observations, such as with the High Altitude Water Cherenkov (HAWC) gamma-ray observatory \citep{Lauer:2015bza}, as well as temporal observations, may say more about the intrinsic electron spectra.
+We show for the first time that, for the case of low-synchrotron peak blazars we observe, the temporal variation of flux is consistent with a given blazar shifting in flux and bolometric luminosity along such a temporal blazar sequence.
+Our results of observed gamma-ray spectra appear to be near the intensity peak (overturn) of the inverse Compton emission, where $a=2$, and so are not likely reflective of the source electron spectra.
+Higher energy observations, such as with the High Altitude Water Cherenkov (HAWC) gamma-ray observatory \citep{Lauer:2015bza}, MAGIC \citep{Aleksic:2011bx}, H.E.S.S. \citep{Hinton:2004eu}, and, eventually, the Cherenkov Telescope Array (CTA) \citep{Acharya:2017ttl}, as well as temporal observations, may say more about the intrinsic electron spectra.
+The cutoff shape could also be due to the emergence of an upper electron energy for inverse Compton emission, and that would have to be taken into account in modeling of the highest energy spectra in future work \citep{2012ApJ...753..176L}.

+In summary, our observations could connect the temporal properties of the wakefield acceleration mechanism, but a connection with the intrinsic electron spectra is not possible with the lower-energy Fermi-LAT spectra.
+Importantly, the high-energy spectra will be modified by intergalactic opacity, which becomes significant for gamma-ray energies of more than 10 to 100 GeV \citep{abdo:2010kz}.
+Therefore, any deconvolution of the electron energies from the photon spectrum at high energies will have to take into account effects of attenuation of gamma-rays as well for the blazar observed \citep{Gilmore:2011ks}.